MTVirux/Kaleidoscope/README.md

 # Kaleidoscope

-Kaleidoscope is a Dalamud plugin for Final Fantasy XIV that provides an overlay for tracking crystals, shards, clusters and gil-related information.
+Kaleidoscope is a Dalamud plugin for Final Fantasy XIV that provides an overlay for tracking game information across multiple characters.
 This repository contains the plugin source, configuration, and helper services used while developing and packaging the plugin.

 **Quick Links**